[Updated – 21/3/2019]

 Even if the possibility of something bad happening to a resident is as low as winning 4D 1st prize (or as high, depending on how you see it) or as likely as being struck by lightning, Singaporeans still deserve to know.

-Comprehensive and transparent studies of atmospheric VOCs in Punggol will go a long way in assuaging our fears and reaffirming our trust in the authorities.
+In light of this recent event, a comprehensive and transparent studies of atmospheric VOCs in Punggol from the government will go a long way in assuaging our fears and reaffirming our trust in the authorities.
 Anything less, and Punggol will always be an estate that’s more hype than substance, more risk than reward.

 Voice your thoughts in the comments section or on our Facebook community page.